 \section{Experiments}

-We evaluate our proposed method, GBPN, on two leading depth completion benchmarks: NYUv2 \citep{nyuv2} for indoor scenes and KITTI \citep{kitti} for outdoor scenes.
+We evaluate our proposed method, GBPN, on two leading depth completion benchmarks: NYUv2 \cite{nyuv2} for indoor scenes and KITTI \cite{kitti} for outdoor scenes.
 To demonstrate its effectiveness, we provide comprehensive comparisons against state-of-the-art (SOTA) methods in \cref{sec:compare}.
 We then perform thorough ablation studies in \cref{sec:ablation} to analyze the contribution of core components.
 We also assess the robustness of GBPN by varying input sparsity levels in \cref{sec:robust}, a critical factor for real-world deployment.
 Finally, cross-dataset evaluations in \cref{sec:generalization} verify the model's generalization capability.
-The appendix contains further analysis on the experimental setup (\cref{sec:sup_exp_setup}), noise sensitivity (\cref{sec:sup_noise_sensitivity}), and runtime efficiency (\cref{sec:sup_efficiency}).
+The appendix contains further analysis on the experimental setup (Appendix A.3), noise sensitivity (Appendix A.7), and runtime efficiency (Appendix A.8).